 Thank you for your interest in a career with the Southern Plains Tribal Health Board!
 Below you will find current open positions within our organization with position descriptions.
 Upload your resume first in order to save time and to avoid having to re-enter your information.
 Only completed and signed applications will be considered for employment.
 Please be sure you enter the correct email address.

-SPTHB Executive Director
+Executive Director (closes 1/31/2019)

 The position shall increase diverse program offerings to the tribes the Southern Plains Tribal Health Board (SPTHB) serves.
-Specific requirements include organizational leadership, effective communication, knowledge of policies, regulations, and legislation impacting area tribal health programs, experience with increasing fundraising capacity, knowledge of budget formulation, planning, reporting, grant writing and decision making.
+Specific requirements include organizational leadership, effective communication, knowledge of policies, regulations, and legislation impacting area tribal health programs, experience with increasing fundraising capacity, knowledge of budget formulation, planning, reporting, grant writing, and decision making.

 The SPTHB is an equal opportunity employer & prohibits unlawful discrimination based on race, color, religion, gender, sexual orientation, gender identity/expression, national origin/ancestry, age, disability, marital & veteran status.
 For more information about equal employment opportunity protections, view the EEO is the Law poster.